 Sunny Day Ride

 15 April 2020: Wetherby, Spofforth, Little Ribston, A168 cycle path, Wetherby.
 Approximately 10 miles.
-A really pleasant country lane ride with one serious uphill, but worth the effort.
-Lots of wild flowers along the way and Spofforth Village Shop to pick up supplies.
+A pleasant country lane ride with one serious uphill, but worth the effort.
+Lots of wildflowers along the way and Spofforth Village Shop to pick up supplies.

 Wetherby, Boston Spa & Newton Kyme Viaduct Ride

 15 April 2020: There are picnic spots and little playgrounds on this ride, and you can also stop on the viaduct and enjoy the river.
-It’s around 8 miles and as its circular in nature, you can join it at any point convenient to your home.
+It’s about 8 miles and as is circular in nature, so you can join it at any point convenient to your home.

 Cross the river bridge over the Wharfe and get into gear for the uphill into Boston Spa village.
 Take your time and see if you can continue to cycle up to the junction.
 Well done!

 The roads are reasonably quiet and currently, Bar Lane is closed to traffic by fly tipping but still take care as you go left at the T-junction and continue along the High Street.
 Enjoy the beautiful old buildings on your left and right.
 Boston Spa village was established in 1744 when John Shires discovered a sulphur spring in the magnesium limestone.
-It was known as Thorp Spa but declined when Harrogate became very popular as a spa town.
-It was not until the mid-19th century that it became Boston Spa.
-Recently, Penny Stables, has started Boston Spa, Wetherby & Villages Green Group which has a huge membership and can only grow in this current climate.
+It was known as Thorp Spa, but declined when Harrogate became very popular as a spa town.
+It was not until the mid 19th century that it became Boston Spa.

 Make your way all the way back to Wetherby.